compose-us-research/batch-tweets/README.md

 2. Click the 3 dots and select “Einstellungen und Freigabe”
 3. Scroll down and copy calendar ID, store in your preferred editor
 4. Create a Google spreadsheet with 3 tabs.
-Name them: tweets, archive, calendarID)
+Name them: tweets, archive, calendarID
 5. Add formula in column B: =QC(A1).
 Then apply formula to 20 fields
-6. Go to tab 3 and paste calendar ID into 3rd tab of your Google spreadsheet.
+6. Go to tab 3 and paste calendar ID into A1 of your Google spreadsheet.

 ![alt text][GoogleKalenderID]